acsone/manifestoo/README.md

 Do things with Odoo addons lists.

 The main options of this command select addons on which the subcommands will act.
-Options starting with --select and --exclude are used to select top level addons on which subcommands will act.
 The --addons-path options provide locations to search for addons.

-Run 'moo <subcommand> --help' for more options.
+Run 'manifestoo <subcommand> --help' for more options.

 **Usage**: